headforwards-spd/headforwards-website/src/pages/info-pages/dot-net.md

 parent: careers
 type: info-page
 title: .Net
-showImage: false
 image:
+    show: false
+    image:
+introduction:
-showIntroduction: true
+    show: true
-introduction: >-
+    text: >-
           We have 35 people working in 6 different .NET teams, for 3 different clients.
 That’s a lot of people to learn from and share knowledge with.
 components:
   - type: image-copy-component
     text: >-